Cayyus/mixmatch-spotify-cli/README.md

 # MixMatch

 ## Work in Progress
-Mixmatch is a command-line interface which allows users to interact with Spotify directly from their terminal, currently it can only show user albums, including tracks, but it is a work in progress and I will add more functionality in the future.
+Mixmatch is a command-line interface which allows users to interact with Spotify directly from their terminal, currently it can only show user albums (including tracks) and playlists but it is a work in progress and I will add more functionality in the future.

 ## Get Started